Monitor WWW,FTP,POP3,SMTP,SSH,TELNET,SQL..etc and send you alert when it continuous timeout

 at 00:00 to let you get SMS alert next day

-notice - Setup to mail you the current monitoring log
+mail notification - Has option to setup mailing you the current monitoring log

-periodically to let you know program is running and
+periodically to let you know program is up and running

 Monitoring locally and